 Projection mapping accounts for nearly 39% of the immersive entertainment market by revenue in 2024, driven by its versatility, rapid installation, and established vendor base.
 The structural driver across all of this: younger consumers are consistently choosing experiences over material goods.

 Events technology companies raised $122 million in 2025 across 30 rounds, a 63% drop from $329 million across 57 rounds in 2024.
-The overall market is still growing at 12.15% annually.
+The overall market is still growing.
 The funding decline signals maturation: the experimental seed stage is over, and capital is concentrating in proven platforms.
 The 21 acquisitions in events tech in 2025 confirm this.

 For venue operators and production companies, this consolidation is an opportunity.
 The technology layer is becoming commoditized.
 Human production quality, creative direction, and in-person expertise are becoming the differentiators.